What is Shamanism

 - Ritual and Ceremony to induce altered states of consciousness/being in sacred space, and to assist in grounding and deepening specific healings.

 Shamanic practice when combined with psychological therapy is a holistic way of facilitating a depth process by which people can tap into physical, psychological and spiritual resources to enhance quality of life and wellbeing.
-Shamanic Psychotherapy has integrated some of the most contemporary findings in psychology, neuroscience, nervous system research, consciousness studies, and shamanic wisdom and skills.
+Shamanic Psychotherapy & Psychology has integrated some of the most contemporary findings in psychology, neuroscience, nervous system research, consciousness studies, and shamanic wisdom and skills.

 In traditional shamanic healing practices the shaman is the inter-mediating channel that facilitates healing on behalf of the client.
 However the principle commitment of Shamanic Psychotherapeutic approach is to empower the client to re-claim their embodied healing wisdom by assisting the client to re-connect with and access their own organic self organising, self-healing and resourcing capacity within a broader field of consciousness.
 Shamanic Psychotherapy is committed solely to the healing methodologies of consciousness.